-The ThM program is designed as a two-year program, but students who are able may complete the seminar work in 1 1/2 years with an eclectic program combining Biblical Studies and Historical/Theological Studies.
-Normally thesis ThM students will take a minimum of two ThM seminars and complete their program with a maximum of two PhD seminars (with prior approval) and MDiv courses with additional workload required (with prior approval).
-Normally non-thesis ThM students will take a minimum of three ThM seminars and complete their program with a maximum of two PhD seminars (with prior approval) and MDiv courses with additional workload required (with prior approval).
-Further details can be found in the ThM Manual.
+The Th.M. program is designed as a one-year program with an emphasis in one field of research, but a student may also choose an eclectic program combining Biblical Studies and Historical/Theological Studies.
+Normally thesis Th.M. students will take a minimum of two Th.M. seminars and complete their program with a maximum of two Ph.D. seminars (with prior approval) and M.Div. courses with additional workload required (with prior approval).
+Normally non-thesis Th.M. students will likewise take a minimum of three Th.M. seminars and complete their program with a maximum of two Ph.D. seminars (with prior approval).
+Seminars (with prior approval) and M.Div. courses with additional workload required (with prior approval).
+Seminars (with prior approval) and M.Div. courses with additional workload required (with prior approval).
+Further details can be found in the Th.M.
+Manual.